khoaguin/programming/data-structures-algorithms-coursera/README.md

-# Data Structures and Algorithms (Coursera Specialization)
+# Data Structures and Algorithms Specialization - Coursera
 Applying algorithmic techniques (greedy algorithms, binary search, dynamic programming, etc.) and data structures (stacks, queues, trees, graphs, etc.) to solve more than 100 programming challenges in Python, C++ and Rust.